SQLitis/monsters/README.rst

 Pseudodragons are a trap: when you go to look at the actual ability text, it doesn't work like other Telepathy abilities.
 Telepathy (Su): Pseudodragons can communicate telepathically with creatures that speak Common or Sylvan, provided they are within 60 feet.

+Telepathy (Ex): Nagas are all part of a communal consciousness they call the Akasha.
+This shared consciousness facilitates communication between nagas near and far, and contains the memories of their entire species.
+A group of nagas within 30 feet of each other are in constant communication.

 If you have access to the Outer Planes, you have a lot of options.
 If you're confined to the Material Plane, you basically have the Coke-or-Pepsi choice of mind leech or puppeteer.
 Puppeteers can only charm humanoids, so there's that.
 Both Lawful Evil, both highly intelligent.
 If you successfully form an alliance --- good luck with that --- they probably won't outright betray you, but you'll be trusting a highly intelligent evil creature to tell you what people are saying and tell other people what *you* are saying.
 Oh, and in the case of the mind leech, you have to convince people to allow the mind leech into their brains before you can communicate with them.

+It's worth mentioning that a mane, dretch, coure, lantern archon, or protectar can also take the Mindsight feat to sense creatures within 100 feet.

 There is another way to "communicate".
 A commanded undead creature is under the mental control of the evil cleric.
 The cleric must take a standard action to give mental orders to a commanded undead.